gazebosim/gz-physics/tutorials/09_use_custom_engine.md

 │   │    |     └── <FEATURES_TEST>.cc    Tests
 │   │    └── CMakeLists.txt              CMake build script for the plugin features.
 │   └── CMakeLists.txt                   CMake build script for the plugin.
-└── CMakeList.txt                        CMake build script for Ignition Physics library.
+└── CMakeList.txt                        CMake build script for Gazebo Physics library.
 ```

 We link the external physics engine library
 in `CMakeLists.txt` of the plugin, assuming the physics engine library is
 already installed.
 In our case, [TPE](https://github.com/gazebosim/gz-physics/tree/main/tpe)
-is placed inside Ignition Physics and hence there is a `lib` folder under `tpe`.
+is placed inside Gazebo Physics and hence there is a `lib` folder under `tpe`.

 We declare and implement the \ref gz::physics::FeatureList "FeatureList"
 interfacing with the physics engine API inside `plugin/src` folder